kasuboski/personal-site/content/posts/multi-region-k3s/index.md

  {{< figure src="homelab.png" link="homelab.png" alt="Homelab Diagram" >}}

 ## Further Improvements
 I have a lot of the setup documented in [kasuboski/home-infra](https://github.com/kasuboski/home-infra), but realized as I was setting up the machine in Austin that it leaves a lot to be desired.
-In particular, the setup for storage had me looking back through the command history of the wisconsin machine to figure out what I had done.
+In particular, the setup for storage had me looking back through the command history of the Wisconsin machine to figure out what I had done.

 I'm thinking to make a tool that will set this up or at least walk me through it.
 The `home-infra` repo needs to be cleaned up a little as well.
 It still contains instructions for multiple past iterations of my homelab.